Steve Hanke: Privatization

 Hanke has produced eight books and numerous articles and proposals dealing with the privatization of public-sector resources.
 In 1972, he was a research associate at the National Museums of Kenya, where he worked with anthropologist and conservationist Richard Leakey on the economics of big game cropping and hunting, as well as the privatization of big game reserves to combat poaching.
 Hanke also worked with Barney Dowdle of the University of Washington and the Confederated Tribes of Siletz Indians of Lincoln County, Oregon, on a proposal to privatize portions of their reservation, as a means of improving economic opportunity on Native American reservations.
 While at the White House, Hanke worked closely with his long-time associate, CEA member William A. Niskanen.
 He was known as a member of the supply-side economics movement within the Reagan administration.
-It was during this time that Hanke was noted for developing President Ronald Reagan's program for privatizing public assets and services – particularly municipal water systems and public grazing and timber lands.
-This plan was endorsed by one of President Reagan's closest allies, Nevada Senator Paul Laxalt, among others.
+It was during this time that Hanke was noted for developing United States Ronald Reagan's program for privatizing public assets and services, particularly municipal water systems, and public grazing and timber lands.
+This plan was endorsed by one of Reagan's closest allies, the then Nevada senator Paul Laxalt, among others.

 Hanke's work to privatize public lands put him at odds with Secretary of the Interior James Watt and members of the Sagebrush Rebellion, who sought to transfer federal public lands to state control, rather than to private ownership.
 In 1982, Hanke left the CEA, joining a number of influential Reagan administration supply-siders, including Martin Anderson, Norman B. Ture, and Paul Craig Roberts.
 In 1984, Hanke was appointed a senior adviser to the Joint Economic Committee of the U.S. Congress, where he advised Senators Steve Symms and Paul Laxalt on privatization.

-Although the English term "reprivatisation" first appeared in The Economist magazine in the 1930s, and subsequently in various academic journals, Hanke and his wife, Liliane, are often credited with popularizing the term "privatization" – derived from the French term "privatise" – in the American economic lexicon during the 1980s, as well as for bringing about its inclusion in Merriam-Webster's Collegiate Dictionary.
+Although the English term "reprivatisation" first appeared in The Economist magazine in the 1930s, and subsequently in various academic journals, Hanke and his wife, Liliane, are often credited with popularizing the term "privatization" – derived from the French term privatise – in the American economic lexicon during the 1980s, as well as for bringing about its inclusion in Merriam-Webster's Collegiate Dictionary.
 Hanke has authored numerous articles on the subject of privatization, including the entry for "Privatization" in the 1987 edition of The New Palgrave: A Dictionary of Economics.